Brachioplasty (Arm Lift)

 what is a Brachioplasty ...

-• Removal of Excess Skin: Skin that has lost firmness and hangs from the upper arm may be surgically removed to alter its appearance.
+• Removal of excess skin: Skin that has lost elasticity and may hang from the upper arm can be surgically reduced

-• Reduction of Localised Fat Deposits: Where appropriate, liposuction techniques such as Microaire-assisted liposuction may be used to assist in reducing localised fat before skin excision.
+• Reduction of localised fat: Where appropriate, liposuction may be used to assist in reducing fat deposits before skin removal

-• Arm Shape: By addressing both the deeper tissues and surface layers, the procedure aims to refine the appearance of the upper arms in line with the individual’s surgical goals.
+• Refinement of arm shape: By addressing both surface and underlying layers, the procedure aims to improve the overall contour of the upper arms in line with individual goals

 am I a suitable candidate ...

-• Have significant skin laxity in the upper arms due to factors such as weight changes or ageing.
+• Have noticeable skin laxity in the upper arms due to factors such as ageing or weight changes

-• Experience discomfort from excess skin, including chafing or difficulty with certain clothing styles.
+• Experience discomfort related to excess skin, such as chafing or difficulty with certain clothing

-• Are at a stable weight and are not planning major weight changes.
+• Are at or near a stable weight and are not planning significant weight changes

-• Do not smoke or are willing to stop smoking before and after surgery, as this can affect healing.
+• Do not smoke, or are willing to stop smoking before and after surgery as advised

-• Have realistic expectations regarding outcomes, recovery, and potential risks.
+• Have realistic expectations about outcomes, recovery, and potential risks

-• Have been medically assessed as suitable for surgery after a thorough consultation.
+• Have been assessed as medically suitable for surgery following consultation

 The surgical journey for a brachioplasty/arm lift with your surgeon typically involves several carefully coordinated stages: